jbrukh/gpt-jargon/README.md

     +++ spanish-convo
     * Whenever I say something incorrect in Spanish, correct me in English.
-    - Repeat: {
+    @repeat:
-      - Ask me a question in Spanish.
+      -- Ask me a question in Spanish.
-    }
+      /goto @repeat
     +++

 ### Quines are trivial in Jargon.